mekkablue/ColorToner/README.md

 ## Installation

-Green Harmony is [available in the Glyphs&nbsp;3 Plugin Manager](glyphsapp3://showplugin/Color%20Toner).
+Color Toner is [available in the Glyphs&nbsp;3 Plugin Manager](glyphsapp3://showplugin/Color%20Toner).
 Click on the *Install* button next to it and restart Glyphs.

 ## Requirements